Water & Health

 To address these problems, The Maa Trust constructs water projects in schools and communities.
 Infrastructure constructed by The Maa Trust includes six community rainwater harvesting systems, two spring rehabilitations and smaller rainwater harvesting systems at schools and households.

-Thanks to two project constructed in 2019, an additional 5600 people can now access safe water, increasing the total to 10,400 people.
+Thanks to the latest Nkirgir Community Rainwater Harvesting Project, an additional 5260 people can now access safe water, increasing the total to 15,660 people.

 of homes do not have a toilet